AbhilashR2020/vhs_test/README.md

 - If there is no confirmation in next 2 minutes, the vhs_test would notify on Slack channel, the status of transaction.

 - I am not sure, of unwatch a transaction(there is no reference of diocumentation for unwatch).
 Due to this, we can't unwatch the transaction post confirmation.
 This leads to a huge transactions count.

+The same solution, was trying to doing with webSocket.
+But I have a set of doubts, due to which, Its unfinised.